Skip to Main Content

 Where Cologne's Altstadt Meets Considered Modern Cooking

 The area around Am Frankenturm, a short walk from the medieval Roman tower that gives the street its name, sits at the edge of Cologne's old city where the dense tourist corridors give way to quieter residential blocks and neighbourhood businesses.
 It is the kind of address that rewards those who pay attention to street-level detail rather than following the crowds toward the cathedral waterfront.
-The dining room at maiBeck occupies this transitional zone — physically and, in a certain sense, conceptually — sitting between the high-volume Altstadt trade and the more deliberate €€€€ tier occupied by places like Ox & Klee and La Cuisine Rademacher.
+The dining room at maiBeck sits in this transitional zone, between the high-volume Altstadt trade and the more deliberate €€€€ tier occupied by places like Ox & Klee and La Cuisine Rademacher.

 The Modern European Kitchen and Its Relationship to Place